-The Joys of the Regional Festival: Why You Should Attend Small Festivals (And How to Pick Out the Great Ones) - MovieMaker Magazine
+The Joys of the Regional Festival: Why You Should Attend Small Market Festivals (And How to Pick Out the Great Ones) - MovieMaker Magazine

 Although some of these festivals have gained the momentum to launch the life of a film, their main function is to simply curate the best slate of films they can with their community in mind.
 They exist to shine light on talent and boldness, and are agile enough to do so.
 These aren’t big market or press festivals, so you won’t be consumed with selling your film or what that first review is going to look like.
 The press attendance is usually local—which can be a great asset.
 (I’ll discuss this more later.)
 You are able to have completely different priorities at these festivals than you would at an A-list screening of your film.

 The towns that house this type of festival usually inform the tone and style of the festival in a way that makes each wonderfully unique.
 Many are built around the identity of their town.
 Festival organizers and their teams spend the entire off-season working with the community to carefully curate the perfect experience of their town for visitors.
 You will eat the city’s best food on rooftops with the best views in town.
 You will sip on booze from local distilleries and listen to the town’s best homegrown bands.
-You lead the most amazing hike to a secret lookout even some locals don’t know about.
+You will be lead on the most amazing hike to a secret lookout even some locals don’t know about.
 Although bigger festivals also invest in the sense of place, they tend to create their own world and ecosystem because they are such behemoths.
 They’re not usually able to highlight this level of detail and texture.

-Plus, you have a great chance at screening at their historic gem of a theater, instead of a tucked-away hotel ballroom at 9 a.m. on Sunday morning.
+Plus, with the regional festival, you have a great chance at screening at their historic gem of a theater, instead of a tucked-away hotel ballroom at 9 a.m. on Sunday morning.

 These festivals usually have the bandwidth and community connections to help you fill that theater with interested locals.
 With less of an industry “scene,” and great access to a dream test audience, you can get some real feedback in a community setting.
 Try looking for local individuals or business owners willing to host or sponsor a screening in the future.
 I’ve also found it much easier and more successful to do targeted niche audience invitations to groups or organizations in these smaller communities.
 It can sometimes be easier to get press in these markets as well, which can help you make a case to a distributor that there is a market for your film to release theatrically down the road.
 In 2016, I made a 37-minute documentary about a 93-year-old chaplain and, despite its awkward length, Big Sky programmed it and treated it like a feature, finding an invested community sponsor who presented the film and helped with community outreach in a targeted way.